Fact Checked

 In this article:

 Ready to become a healthier you?
-Order Your Supergreens Today!
+Order Your Super Greens Today!

-What is Chlorella?
+What Is Chlorella?

-Since the 1950s, researchers have investigated the nutritional properties of chlorella.
-A global food crisis triggered their interest because chlorella was known to multiply quickly.
-In the end, advances in food production technology meant that we didn’t need to rely on chlorella as a source of protein, for example.
 Nevertheless, by that time, the commercial production of chlorella had been fully established in Japan, where people enjoy the supplement for a wide range of potential health benefits.
-In the west, we are catching up.
+In the West, we are catching up.
 As more research is starting to confirm the benefits of chlorella, supplements containing this superfood are becoming more of a dietary staple.

 What Does Chlorella Do?

-Chlorella also contains essential vitamins and minerals that contribute to cholesterol management and may even help prevent and manage diabetes.
 Further research is needed for many of these benefits, but initial results are promising.

 What are Chlorella Supplements Used For?